casliujian/others/sctl_new_lanspec.md

   List is a polymorphic type of the form `t list`, where `t` is a type identifier.

-* Queue

-  Queue is also a polymorphic type, which is of the form `t queue`, where `t` is a type identifier.

-* Stack

-  Stack is also a polymorphic type, which is of the form `t stack`, where `t` is a type identifier.

 ### 2.2.2 User defined types